Anomalous Mean-Squared Displacement in Quantum Active Matter from a Wigner Phase-Space Framework: Introduction

 In quantum systems, a single point in phase space does not correspond to a realizable event in the classical probabilistic sense, due to the noncommutativity of quantum observables.
+Specifically, the Heisenberg uncertainty principle forbids a simultaneous sharply localized initial distribution in both position and momentum.
 Nevertheless, phase-space representations such as Wigner transformation~\cite{breuer2002theory,gardiner2004quantum} remain useful, particularly for extending classical systems to the quantum regime, where intuition from classical dynamics plays a central role~\cite{dekker1977quantization}.
 Furthermore, in some systems, this representation even allows the use of classical analytical or computational tools to analyze quantum dynamics.
 Therefore, in the context of quantum active matter, which combines intrinsically nonequilibrium driving with quantum fluctuations, such a representation can be valuable.

-In this paper, we further investigate the condition and robustness of the anomalous $t^6$ scaling reported for the MSD of a system which mimicking quantum active matter~\cite{antonov2025engineering}.
+In this paper, we further investigate the condition and robustness of the anomalous $t^6$ scaling reported for the MSD of a system mimicking quantum active matter~\cite{antonov2025engineering}.
 The numerical analysis revealing the $t^6$ scaling in Ref.~\cite{antonov2025engineering} was based on the long-time-limit expression for the quantum MSD and a quantum master equation valid in small activity regime.
 Here we extend this analysis by evaluating the MSD without the long-time approximation and by considering an open quantum master equation valid beyond small activity regime~\cite{antonov2025modeling}.
 In addition, we choose the initial condition such that the activity contributes already at $t=0$, allowing us to capture the influence of activity from the earliest stage of the dynamics.

 To this end, we employ a hybrid Wigner master equation to analytically evaluate the MSD of the quantum active matter.
 Compared to the previous studies~\cite{antonov2025engineering,antonov2025modeling}, our framework enables the derivation of an exact analytical expression for the MSD, allowing us to systematically characterize its scaling behavior and identify the regimes in which the $t^6$ scaling emerges.
 We systematically characterize the behavior of the MSD and find the regime where the $t^6$ scaling emerges.
 In addition to finding the emergence condition of the $t^6$ scaling, we find that for the initial condition that is considered in earlier work~\cite{antonov2025modeling} the MSD can also exhibit a $t^7$ scaling regime in the limit of strong active diffusion.
 Finally, we examine the robustness of these anomalous scalings with respect to the choice of the initial quantum state.